Shreyas-Ashtamkar/mygpt/README.md

 Open a web browser and navigate to `http://localhost:8501/` (default Streamlit port).
 Interact with the text input field and generation button to experience the application.

-### Contributing

-We welcome contributions!
-Please refer to the `CONTRIBUTING.md` file for details on how to contribute to the project.

 ### License

 This project is licensed under the MIT License (see `LICENSE` file for details).